Hey folks, I’m releasing this chapter a few hours early. We’ve finally reached the action! Hold onto your seat-belts.

 “Jeff, I know you wouldn’t touch alcohol if you were dying on a remote island, so I gotta ask – what’s in there?”

-Jeff frowned and deflated a bit at the accusation.
+Jeff frowned and deflated a bit.
 He wasn’t sure what else he’d expected from Dallas, but he didn’t have to burst Jeff’s bubble all the time.

 “Apple juice,” he admitted.
 “Come on, I got a feeling here.
 You don’t think there’s anything strange about what’s been happening?”

-“Apple juice,” Dallas repeated under his breath, leaning back in his seat, lips quivering.
+“Apple juice,” Dallas repeated under his breath, leaning back in his seat, lips quivering from restrained laughter.
 “Right.
 Strange things going on in Rebecca’s little mall cop company?
 Of course, that woman is messed in the head six ways from Sunday.
 Strange that Florida gets hurricanes?
 Haven’t you lived here your whole life?”

 “It’s not just the hurricane, it’s the timing, the feeling!”
 Jeff insisted.
 “Haven’t you ever watched any mystery shows?
 This is how these things start: two seemingly unrelated events that turn out to be intertwined.”